Monitoring and modelling to improve the quality of Australian fresh produce into Asian markets.

 Lecture presentation: Introduction to Serviced Supply Chains project

-John Lopresti, research scientist from Agriculture Victoria, introduces the serviced supply chain project: monitoring and modelling to improve the quality of Australian fresh produce into Asian markets.
+John Lopresti, research scientist, introduces the serviced supply chain project: monitoring and modelling to improve the quality of Australian fresh produce into Asian markets.

 The Science: